mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `npm i -D @iconify-json/lucide`

 ### Non-Placeholder Homepage (No Header/Footer Yet)
-- Here we'll replace our "Hello World" placeholder homepage with an actual homepage with some placeholder content and using our re-usable UI Thing
+- Here we'll replace our "Hello World" placeholder homepage with a lorem-type content in a h1, some body copy and some buttons.
+We'll use our UI Thing kit, which uses tailwind, to make it look pretty nice.
 - `cd ~/app/frontend`
 - `npx ui-thing@latest add container badge button gradient-divider`
-- `mkdir pages`
-- `touch pages/index.vue`
-- add this to `~/app/frontend/pages/index.vue`:
+- make `~/app/frontend/pages/index.vue` look like this:
 ```
 <template>
   <UiContainer class="relative flex flex-col items-center py-10 text-center lg:py-20">